-On the night of April 27, 2011, a tornado cut a 1.5-mile-wide swath of destruction through Tuscaloosa, Ala., reaching wind speeds of 190 mph, damaging trees, and ripping homes from their foundations.
+On the night of April 27, 2011, a tornado cut a 1.5 mile wide swath of destruction through Tuscaloosa, Ala., reaching wind speeds of 190 mph, damaging trees, and ripping homes from their foundations.
 As a result, 41 people were killed, 1,000 were injured, and many parts of Tuscaloosa were unrecognizable.
-The Tuscaloosa PD needed to efficiently navigate the devastation and maintain communication as personnel responded to calls for help.
+The Tuscaloosa Police Department needed to efficiently navigate the devastation and maintain communication as personnel responded to calls for help.

 After the tornado left the city without electricity, many firemen and police officers were searching for locations without the benefit of street lights.
 Personnel instead relied on their GIS mapping software to locate addresses where street signs had been destroyed, lights were out, and house numbers were missing.

-“This sped up our responses to critical calls for service that would have been slowed or simply impossible to locate without an accurate mapping program,” Hartley said.
+“This speeded up our responses to critical calls for service that would have been slowed or simply impossible to locate without an accurate mapping program,” Hartley said.

 In the tornado’s aftermath, radio communication and cell phone coverage was limited for several hours.

 Officers had to rely on their laptop computers and mobile software to maintain car-to-car communications.
 The officers were able to use the software to maintain real-time communication with other personnel and view a list of officers that were online, offline, or busy.